teamniteo/handbook/work-process.md

 # Work Process

-Our development process is based on [Scrum](https://en.wikipedia.org/wiki/Scrum_(software_development)), but modified slightly to apply better to our specific needs:
+Our work process is based on [Scrum](https://en.wikipedia.org/wiki/Scrum_(software_development)), but modified slightly to apply better to our specific needs:

  * we don't do customer projects, so we are our own Product Owners,
  * we currently use only GitHub for sprint management,